javalin/website/_posts/tutorials/community/2022-04-01-javalin-in-minecraft.md

 **This method only works with Spigot / Paper plugins higher than 1.17.**

-**No need** to change buuld.gradle , just add in plugin description file plugin.yml .
+**No need** to change build.gradle , just add in plugin description file plugin.yml .

 ```yaml
 libraries: